Portland Hearts of Pine

-The Portland Hearts of Pine is an American professional soccer team based in Portland, Maine.
-First announced in 2023, the team plays in USL League One.
+The Portland Hearts of Pine is an American professional soccer team based in Portland, Maine, that competes in USL League One, the third tier of the United States soccer league system.
 Their home field is Fitzpatrick Stadium.

 History

 Founding

 On September 7, 2023, the United Soccer League announced that the city of Portland, Maine, had been awarded a USL League One expansion team which would start play in the 2025 season.
 Gabe Hoffman-Johnson, a former soccer player at Dartmouth College and a standout at nearby Falmouth High School, was announced as the club founder, with the ownership group including local real-estate developers Jonathan and Catherine Culley and NESN broadcaster Tom Caron, a native of Lewiston, Maine.

-The logo of USL to Portland, the name used by the organization before the final name was revealed.

 On April 22, 2024, Kevin Schohl, a former vice president at DraftKings and former executive with AMB Sports and Entertainment, the owner of Major League Soccer club Atlanta United FC, was hired as president and chief business officer.

 On September 19, 2024, the team announced that a League One-record 96% of its season ticket deposits had been purchased.

 The club named St. Louis City 2 coach Bobby Murphy the team's inaugural head coach and sporting director on November 14, 2024.
 The club's first player, Trinidadian midfielder Michel Poon-Angeron, was signed on December 17, 2024.
 The club signed Maine native and Lewiston High School alumnus Khalid Hersi on January 8, 2025.

-The team's mascot is Moxie the Moose, a nod to the soft drink Moxie, the official soft drink of Maine since 2005.
+The team's mascot is Moxie the Moose, a nod to Moxie, the official soft drink of Maine since 2005.